Applying Race Powder To Your Chain

 - For maximum performance start with freshly waxed chain that has been ridden on trainer 10 minutes.
 Break-in time creates space between links, rollers and pins so powder can infiltrate.

 - Apply powder indoors (garage) or away from wind if outside.
-If must apply when wind is present, should only be light breeze, position self upwind of powder.
+If must apply when wind is present, be on the upwind side.

 - Shift drivetrain to highest gear (largest front chainring; smallest rear cassette cog).